 Not only can you sort the contents of a table, as described in the previous section, but also ordinary paragraphs in the text.
-To do so, use the ribbon command Home | Sort text/table (in the group Paragraph).
+To do so, use the ribbon command Home | Sort text/table.

 Note: This command is applicable to both paragraphs of text and tables.
 If you want to sort tables, see the previous section Sorting tables.